loopwerk/loopwerk.io/content/articles/2026-02-12-hugo-vs-publish-vs-saga.md

 }
 ```

 `author` is a required `String`, not an optional.
-If you forget to add it to one of your markdown files, Saga logs an error pointing at the exact file and skips it.
+If you forget to add it to one of your Markdown files, Saga logs an error pointing at the exact file and skips it.
 Publish would crash on the same mistake.
 Both catch the problem at build time, but Saga lets you keep working.

 ### Rendering an article